RossinesP/androidthings-cc1101/README.md

     mManager.setPacketListener(this);
     mManager.setRxState();
 }
-’’’
+'''

 Don't forger to unregister the manager when you don't need it anymore :
-’’’
+'''
 @Override
 protected void onStop() {
     super.onStop();
     mManager.setPacketListener(null);
     mManager.close();
 }
-’’’
+'''

-The ’onNewPacket’ method should then be called when a new packet is received.
+The 'onNewPacket' method should then be called when a new packet is received.

 Note that you can change the CC1101 register values to change any of the parameters used to operate the chip.
 The complete set of registers and their accepted values is in the CC1101 datasheet.